Western Asset Worldwide Income Fund Technical Analysis (NYSE:SBW)

 Western Asset Worldwide Income Fund Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the Price trend, as the indicator is useful in understanding the strength, direction and momentum of the Price.
-The Western Asset Worldwide Income Fund MACD line is above the signal line.
+The Western Asset Worldwide Income Fund MACD line is below the signal line.

 Western Asset Worldwide Income Fund Relative Strength Index